akshayaprabakaran/mechacats-refactor/README.md

 **Aspect Oriented Programming :**

-  Aspect Oriented Programming is a programming paradigm that sepaartes cross-cutting concerns to improve modularity.
+  Aspect Oriented Programming is a programming paradigm that separates cross-cutting concerns to improve modularity.

   I utilized AOP by passing code blocks through super keyword from subclasses and used Yield to catch the code blocks and execute them.
 This avoided code duplication/ rewriting code multiple times.